dikortis/LetsTalkETC/Episodes/Episode_11.md

 **Christian Seberino:**
- okay so so it's up to the
+ okay so it's up to the
-person submitting the job to be done to to characterize it in a way that is compatible with your system where they could inject randomness in it and you still be happy with the results okay that makes sense and I as you were as you were explaining it I just some ideas came to mind some
+person submitting the job to be done to to characterize it in a way that is compatible with your system where they could inject randomness in it and you still be happy with the results that makes sense and I as you were as you were explaining it I just some ideas came to mind some